 SHOW YOUR SUPPORT AND THANK A WATER WORKER

-After sitting at my desk to write this blog with my fresh coffee and bottle of water, I again thought about how fortunate we are in our modern society.
+After sitting at my desk to write this blog with my fresh coffee and a bottle of water, I thought again about how fortunate we are in our modern society.
 Water professionals have gone without due attention.
 They deserve gratitude for showing up and continuing their jobs in an often stressful and uncertain environment.
 Publicly saying thank you is a way to acknowledge their work and raise awareness.

 Some great celebration ideas are found on the American Water Works Association (AWWA) website to help educate others, connect with the community, and promote employee morale.
 Also, think of ways to say thank you privately or internally.
 It doesn’t have to be complicated—send a note or make a phone call.
 Saying thank you is free and meaningful; even firefighters need heroes!